jo-robles/Election_Analysis/README.md

 Future projects would need to either ensure that future election results are saved as CSV files with the name "election_results.csv" within a folder titled "Resources" or the script could be modified to point to another file path or file name.

-Similarly, for the ouput of results, an Analysis Folder will need to be present or another file path where the results should be printed will need to be modified within the script.
+Similarly, for the output of results, an Analysis Folder will need to be present or another file path where the results should be printed will need to be modified within the script.

 * Modification for outputting results:

 Another consideration for future results would be to focus on those individuals who may not have as much experience with the terminal or for consideration to have one set of data present.
-In the original script, the results from the analyis are output into the terminal:
+In the original script, the results from the analysis are output into the terminal:

 ```
 # Print the final vote count (to terminal)